Michael Berry (radio host)

 Michael Christian Berry (born November 10, 1970) is an American conservative radio talk show host based in Houston, Texas.
 A former member of the Houston City Council, Berry has worked as an attorney, a real estate developer, and a restaurateur.

 Early life

-Berry was born and raised in Orange, Texas.
-His father was a chemical plant maintenance supervisor at DuPont, and his mother was a nursing home attendant.
+Berry was born and raised in Orange, Texas, the youngest of four sons.
+His father Norman Berry was a chemical plant maintenance supervisor at DuPont, and his mother Loretta (nee' Sieber) was a nursing home attendant.

 A student body president at the University of Houston, Berry graduated magna cum laude from Houston with a B.A. in Political Science, J.D. from the University of Texas School of Law and a M.L. in international commercial law from the University of Nottingham.

 Legal and real estate career

 Berry began his career as a partner at the law firm Jenkens & Gilchrist.
 In 1997, Berry became president of residential real estate company Michael Berry Properties, later Brenham Partners.

 Political career

 Berry was a three-term Houston at-large city council member and also served as Mayor Pro Tem.
 He was named "Councilman of the Year" by the Houston Police Officers Union.
 After helping Houston film director and choreographer Shawn Welling with a legal dispute involving the city council, Berry became producer on the next Welling Films production, which won acclaim from notable Houston newspapers the Houston Chronicle and the Houston Press.
 Berry told the station, "I think that this story is so compelling that if it can generate an initial buzz, then it will take on a life of its own...
 The beauty of the story is it's a story of redemption."